aalok2006/OSproject/README.md

 ## Usage & Interaction 🛠️

-1.  **(Optional) Configure:** Adjust RAM, Swap, and Cache sizes using the input fields and click "Apply Config & Reset".
+1.  **Configure (Optional):** Use the top input fields (RAM, Swap, Cache size) and click "Apply & Reset" to change the memory layout.
+This resets the simulation.
 2.  **Select Algorithm:** Choose a page replacement algorithm from the dropdown menu.
+This algorithm is used when RAM is full and a process needs to be evicted (applied within the lowest priority group).
+3.  **Simulation Speed:** Adjust the animation speed using the "Speed" dropdown.
+4.  **Allocate Process:**
-3.  **Enter Process ID (Optional):** Type a specific Process ID (e.g., `P5`) into the input field for allocation or access.
-If left blank for allocation/access, a random available/existing process might be chosen.
+    *   Enter a specific Process ID (e.g., `P5`) in the input field, or leave it blank for a random available process.
-4.  **Use Control Buttons:**
-    *   `Allocate Process`: Adds the specified (or random) process to memory, handling eviction if RAM is full.
-    *   `Access Process`: Simulates accessing the specified (or random) process, triggering cache/RAM hits or page faults.
-    *   `Add to Cache`: Manually attempts to add the specified process (if in RAM) to the cache.
-    *   `Clear Cache`: Empties the cache.
+    *   Click "Allocate".
+The process will be placed in RAM if space is available, or it will trigger an eviction from RAM (potentially moving the victim to Swap).
+5.  **Access Process:**
+    *   Enter a Process ID that *exists* in Cache, RAM, or Swap, or leave blank for a random existing process.
+Alternatively, click directly on a process block in the UI.
+    *   Click "Access".
+        *   Cache Hit: Highlights the block in Cache.
+        *   RAM Hit: Highlights the block in RAM and moves it to Cache (evicting from Cache if full).
+        *   Page Fault (Swap Hit): Triggers eviction from RAM (if needed), moves the process from Swap to RAM, and then to Cache.
+Log shows details.
+6.  **Mark Dirty (Write):**
+    *   Enter a Process ID currently in RAM.
+    *   Click "Write/Dirty".
+The process block in RAM will be visually marked as dirty.
+7.  **Manual Cache Add:**
+    *   Enter a Process ID currently in RAM.
+    *   Click "To Cache".
+The process is added to the cache (following cache eviction rules).
+8.  **Clear Cache:** Click "Clear Cache" to remove all entries from the cache.
-    *   `Reset Simulation`: Resets memory and logs to the initial state based on current configuration.
+9.  **Reset Simulation:** Click "Reset Sim" to return to the initial empty state with current size configurations.
-    *   `About`: Opens the informational modal.
-5.  **Interact with Blocks:**
-    *   **Left-Click:** Equivalent to clicking the "Access Process" button for that specific process.
-    *   **Right-Click:** Terminates the process, removing it from Cache, RAM, and Swap.
-    *   **Hover:** Displays a tooltip with details about the process (Size, Frequency, Timestamps).
-6.  **Monitor the Log:** Observe the sequence of events, hits, misses, and algorithm decisions in the System Log panel.
+10. **Terminate Process:** Right-click on any process block (Cache, RAM, or Swap).
+A confirmation dialog will appear.
+If confirmed, the process is removed entirely.
+11. **Observe:** Watch the blocks move, the stats update, and the log populate with events.
+Hover over blocks to see their details.
+Note the "Thrashing Alert" if page faults become too frequent.
+12. **About:** Click the "About" button for a summary of features.

 ## Example Workflow 🚶‍♂️

+1. Open the `memory_manager.html` file in your browser.
-1. Keep default sizes (RAM=4, Swap=4, Cache=3) and select `LRU` algorithm.
+2. Keep default sizes (4 RAM, 4 Swap, 3 Cache) and select "LRU" algorithm.
-2. Allocate `P1`, `P2`, `P3`, `P4`.
-Observe they fill the RAM.
-3. Allocate `P5`.
-Observe RAM is full. `P1` (the LRU) should be evicted to Swap. `P5` takes its place in RAM.
-4. Access `P2`.
-Observe RAM Hit. `P2` should now be in the Cache.
-5. Access `P1`.
-Observe Page Fault. `P1` is loaded from Swap into RAM.
-Another process (likely `P3` if `P2, P4, P5` were accessed more recently or added later) is evicted from RAM to Swap. `P1` is added to Cache.
-6. Access `P2` again.
-Observe Cache Hit.
-7. Right-click on `P4` in RAM/Cache/Swap.
-Observe it disappears from all memory levels and the log confirms termination.
+3.  **Allocate P1:** Enter `P1`, click "Allocate".
+(P1 appears in RAM).
+4.  **Allocate P2, P3, P4:** Allocate them similarly.
+(RAM is now full).
+5.  **Access P1:** Enter `P1`, click "Access".
+(P1 highlights in RAM, then appears in Cache).
+6.  **Access P2:** Enter `P2`, click "Access".
+(P2 highlights in RAM, then appears in Cache).
+7.  **Allocate P5:** Enter `P5`, click "Allocate".
+    *   Log shows RAM is full, initiating LRU eviction among lowest priority pages.
+    *   Assume P3 is the victim (LRU, lowest priority).
+P3 moves from RAM to Swap (animation).
+    *   P5 appears in RAM (animation).
+8.  **Mark P2 Dirty:** Enter `P2`, click "Write/Dirty".
+(P2 block in RAM gets dirty indicator).
+9.  **Allocate P6:** Enter `P6`, click "Allocate".
+    *   Assume P4 is the LRU victim this time.
+P4 moves RAM -> Swap.
+    *   P6 appears in RAM.
+10. **Allocate P7:** Enter `P7`, click "Allocate".
+    *   Assume P2 (the dirty one) is now the LRU victim.
+    *   Log indicates write-back.
+P2 block pulses, simulates delay.
+    *   P2 moves RAM -> Swap (animation).
+    *   P7 appears in RAM.
+11. **Access P3 (Page Fault):** Enter `P3`, click "Access".
+    *   Log shows Page Fault.
+    *   Assume P1 is now LRU victim in RAM (clean).
+P1 moves RAM -> Swap.
+    *   P3 moves Swap -> RAM (animation).
+    *   P3 is then added to Cache (animation).
+12. **Terminate P5:** Right-click the P5 block (wherever it is), confirm.
+(P5 disappears with animation).
+13. **Observe Stats:** Watch the Hit/Fault counts and rates change throughout the process.

 ## Technology Stack 💻